LSanten/LSanten.github.io/_mms-md/CIRCULAR-ECON-E.md

 title: "Circular econ e"
 ---

-# We need to consider intellectual property as a material in the circula econoomy - it needs to circulate among the whole ecosystem
+# We need to consider intellectual property as a material in the circular economy - it needs to circulate among the whole ecosystem

 Circular economy certificates and LCA consultancies do not consider the potential of cooperating with other organizations